 Obtaining Medical Records

-Patients may inspect, obtain copies of, or have copies of their medical records sent to another health care provider.
+Patients may inspect, obtain copies of, or have copies of their medical records sent to another health care provider or other individual.

 Requesting a copy or inspecting your medical records

-To obtain medical records from any Methodist facility, please download and print the following medical records request form(s):
+To obtain medical records from Methodist Physicians Clinic Regency, please download and print the following medical records request form(s):

 When completing the authorization form: